Brazlian-born filmmaker André Sapori is a recent graduate of the BA (Hons) Film Practice course at London College of Communication.

 What originally interested you about the BA (Hons) Film Practice course at LCC?

 I had already done a course at LCC so was familiar with the College even before I’d applied for BA (Hons) Film Practice.
 I remember just before that first course finished, we had a talk describing the film courses at LCC and, at that time, BA (Hons) Film Practice was a brand new course.
-I remember feeling really excited when the Course Leaders, Klaus and Polly, explained how practical the course was and the quantity of short films we would produce over the 3 years.
-I knew then that I wanted to study on it.

 How has the course helped you be where you are today?